 The Authority is governed by a Board accountable to the Minister for Housing, and Keystart staff provide the management service.
-Mr Jason Berry was appointed Chairman of the Board on 26 July 2013 and did not receive any remuneration during the current financial year.
-Mr Andrew Whitechurch was the prior Chairman of the Board and held the role between May 2012 and June 2013 and was paid \$21,476 in 2012-13.
-Ms Donna Lynch was paid \$19,385 and Mr Ray Colyer was paid \$10,836 in 2012-13.
+Mr Jason Berry was appointed Chairman of the Board on 26 July 2013 and was paid \$34,231 in 2013-14.
+Ms Donna Lynch was paid \$25,965 and Mr Ray Colyer was paid \$17,043 in 2013-14.
 There was no other remuneration paid to Board members during the financial year as the remaining Board members are all public sector employees.